craig-spannring/abc-64/INSTALL.md

-''Currently this will only run properly when compiled for a 32 bit system.''
+*Currently this will only run properly when compiled for a 32 bit system.*

 This project follows the standard CMake conventions for building.